-Type: Lets you select the timing (asynchronous) sampling mode, the state (synchronous) sampling mode, or turn the analyzer off.

-Pod Pairs Can be dragged-and-dropped under one of the analyzers to assign those channels to the analyzer or can be left unassigned.
+- Type:Lets you select the timing (asynchronous) sampling mode, the state (synchronous) sampling mode, or turn the analyzer off. - Pod Pairs Can be dragged-and-dropped under one of the analyzers to assign those channels to the analyzer or can be left unassigned. - See Also - "To assign pods to one or two analyzers" on page 57

-"To name an analyzer" on page 53
+"To name an analyzer" on page $53\,$